 Meanwhile, as the rest of the cast and crew continued munching on appetizers, Mr. Valentine began to realize that despite the slow start, he woefully underestimated the average teenage appetite.
 If necessary, there was always pizza.

-And though his star hadn’t arrived yet, since he didn’t have any other beverages other than sparkling grape juice, he decided the time had come to give a toast.
+And though his star hadn’t arrived, he decided the time had come to give a toast.

-He popped the cork and filled the plastic flutes, then handed everyone a drink, before proposing a toast.
+He popped the cork off of the sparkling grape juice and filled the plastic flutes, then handed everyone a drink, ten settled into his speech:

 “Even though Lucy was the star – and – I don’t mean to undervalue her contributions in any way – you all deserve equal credit for making this show what it was.
 To this room full of amazing talent, you are all stars in my eyes.
 I salute you.”